 A Seismic Shift in Consumer Spending

-The ‘subscription economy’ first coined by Zuora - a software creation company - describes the trend in which buyers are increasingly opting for a recurring payment over an outright purchase.
-This change in consumer spending is another step in the evolution of product consumption, were focus has shifted to a more personalized, memorable and instant experience.
+The ‘subscription economy’ first coined by Zuora, a software creation company, describes the trend in which buyers are increasingly opting for a recurring payment over an outright purchase.
+This change in consumer spending is another step in the evolution of product consumption, where focus has shifted to a more personalized, memorable and instant experience.

 You may have noticed how much sales and experience has changed over the last 50 years.
-In the 1970’s, companies were identified by their product and by the 2000’s, they became more services focused.
-Today, they are relationship-centric, focused on building trust and offering ongoing value to their customers.
+In the 1970s, companies were identified by their products and by the 2000s, they became more service-focused.
+Today, they are relationship-centric, concentrating on building trust and offering ongoing value to their customers.

 So Why the Shift?

 There are many reasons behind this shift.
-As stated abo, it’s highly profitable for companies – generating a higher and more consistent income than any consumption model before it.
-Thirdly, it’s a data goldmine.
-By having consistent users of your service you’re able to collect valuable demographic, behavioural and financial data such as payment history and consumption habits.
+As stated above, it’s highly profitable for companies – generating a higher and more consistent income than any consumption model before it.
+But it's also a data goldmine.
+By having consistent users of your service you’re able to collect valuable demographic, behavioral and financial data such as payment history and consumption habits.